foundation-model-stack/multi-nic-cni/document/docs/troubleshooting/troubleshooting.md

 ```

 ### Check host secondary interfaces
 Log in to FAILED_NODE with `oc debug node/$FAILED_NODE` or using [nettools](https://github.com/jedrecord/nettools) with `hostNetwork: true`.
-If secondary interfaces do not exist at the host network, [add the secondary interfaces](#add-secondary-interfaces-at-nodes-host-network)
+If secondary interfaces do not exist at the host network or an IPv4 address has not been assigned, [add the secondary interfaces](#add-secondary-interfaces-at-nodes-host-network)

 ### Update daemon pod to use latest version
 1. Check whether the using `image` set with `latest` version tag and `imagePullPolicy: Always`